rhinock/WarehouseManagementSystem/README.md

 - add or edit an item with particular price
 - add, edit or delete an item to/from warehouse with particular amount

-Note.
+**Note**.
 Warehouses, Items and WarehouseItems -- are different tables.

 Requirements:
 - .NET Core